XYFC128/IPMES_PLUS/docs/paper_experiments.md

 This table is saved to results/efficiency_memory.csv
 ```

-Additionally, to speedup to experiment process, you can spwan multiple process to collect multiple data points simultaneously by the `-j` argument:
+Additionally, to speedup the experiment process, you can spwan multiple process to collect multiple data points simultaneously by the `-j` argument:

 ```sh
 python3 experiment.py efficiency -j 4